danweiner/learning-p5-js/README.md

 # Introduction

+Maybe a section could go here on Logo, Seymour Papert, and the history of visual ways of learning to code?
+That [inspired](https://www.wired.com/2013/10/processing-2-0-a-short-introduction/) Processing in the first place.

+See also [Design by numbers](https://mitpress.mit.edu/books/design-numbers) by John Maeda - tying together the arts and technology, and viewing the computer as an artistic medium in its own right.

+This video on [responsive programming](https://vimeo.com/36579366) inspired John Resig's [curriculum at Khan Academy](https://johnresig.com/blog/introducing-khan-cs/).

+Is p5.js currently working on responsive programming?
+I think I might have seen a video about that.

+Bret Victor's [critique](https://johnresig.com/blog/introducing-khan-cs/) of Khan Academy and Processing is also very enlightening.
+It's very long.
+I'll have to read it a few times.

+Some notes from the article:
+- environment should make meaning transparent
+- environment should explain in context - show and tell - label things
+- should be able to see the steps (like [Python tutor](http://pythontutor.com/))
+- make flow visible (also a feature of Python tutor I think)
+- make time visible - flatten time - "One of the deepest and most powerful ideas in mathematics is the relationship between a differential formulation (such as a step-by-step process, like our "draw" function) and its integrated form (such as a function of time, or plot over time).
+"Flattening time" allows the learner to see the process and its trajectory as two representations of the same thing, and thereby think of them interchangeably."
+- make flow tangible, visible, and represent time at multiple granularities
+- show the data (variable values) - most important thing you can do in creating a programming environment for learning is *show the data*
+- *Code manipulates data.
+To understand code, a learner must see the data, and see the effect of code on the data.*
+- Edward Tufte rule #2 - show the comparisons
+- Processing has implicit state - "current" fll color
+	- answer is to either show or elimimate the state
+	- transform is also invisible - this wasn't the case with Logo's turtle
+- Programmer must be able to react to a work in progress - not imagine all code in his/her head - "create-by-reacting" - external imagination - thoughts immediately visible
+	- using autocomplete - "Strangely, I don't actually know of any APIs that are intentionally designed with autocomplete in mind.
+I do know many APIs, such as Processing, that are designed for brevity, which is irrelevant in an environment with good autocomplete"
+	- "I am very uncomfortable with the Khan Academy approach of encouraging learners to adjust unlabeled numbers and figure out what they're for, and I feel that this is a case of a tool being adopted without an understanding of what purpose the tool serves."
+- Creating by abstracting - learning programming is learning abstraction
+	- you don't learn abstraction - you write concrete code then gradually change it to introduce abstraction, and the environment must provide understandable tools for the learner
+	- "At each stage, the programmer has interactive control over the relevant parameters, but the parameters are at successively higher levels of abstraction.
+That is, the programmer can still create by reacting, but she's creating and reacting at higher levels."
+	- start constant, then vary
+	- start with one, then make many
+- A programming system has two parts - the environment is installed on the computer, and the language lives in the programmer's head
+	- the design of the language is critical for the programmer's way of thinking
+	- programming systems should be designed around the way prople think and learn - Seymour Papert "Mindstorms"
+	- Four programming systems designed for learning
+		- Logo - identify with the turtle
+		- Smalltalk - objects sending and receiving messages
+		- Hypercard - Recomposition
+			- What the web should have been?
+Create a website by copying and pasting graphical objects from other websites?
+		- Rocky's Boots
+		- Forth (decomposability)
+	- Processing's core metaphor is the "painter's algorithm" - computer places a series of shapes on the screen, like drawing on paper
+		- lacks modularity
+		- language does not encouage combining two programs
+		- dependence on global state hinders even simplest forms of recomposition
+	- Modularity - breaking down a complex thing into understandable chunks - is essential for understanding
+	- Etoys as a genuine learning environent?
+Every onscreen object is a living thing
+	- Programming language must encourage recomposition
+		- "Designing a system that supports recomposition demands long and careful thought, and design decisions that make programming more convenient for individuals may be detrimental to social creation."
+- Readability - a learner must be able to look at a line of code and know what it means
+	- syntax and context matter
+- Checklist for programming system for learning:
+	- environment
+		- readable vocab
+		- follow the flow
+		- see the state (data)
+		- create by reacting
+		- create by abstracting
+	- language
+		- identity and metaphor
+		- decomposition
+		- recomposition
+		- readability
+- "Programming has to work like this.
+Programmers must be able to read the vocabulary, follow the flow, and see the state.
+Programmers have to create by reacting and create by abstracting.
+Assume that these are requirements.
+Given these requirements, how do we redesign programming?"
+- "A better question is: How do we design a new programming model that does allow for continuous change?
+We already have clear hints."
+	- Smalltalk and Clojure
+- "Visualize data, not code.
+Dynamic behavior, not static structure."

 [Learning Processing](http://learningprocessing.com/) is an introductory workbook/textbook for [Processing](https://processing.org/), which is built on top of Java.

 There, however, is no Learning p5.js book, meaning there is no JavaScript-based version of Learning Processing.
 There is just the Dan Shiffman repo of Learning Processing code ported to [p5.js](https://p5js.org/).
 Although [this book](https://www.springer.com/us/book/9781484234259?gclid=CjwKCAiA8bnUBRA-EiwAc0hZk7BwWdTn-f-2ELGoh1CwFpMvYHrMZH-0kV553OsjfIXqBFbaHyGQqxoCPkIQAvD_BwE#aboutBook) looks like it might be on target and [this book](https://p5js.org/books/) is often recommended as an introduction to p5.js.